abc1196/sd2018b-project/README.md

 ```
 gcloud container clusters get-credentials sd2018b-project
 ```
-Now, we are going to deploy a web aapplication, that will be accesible through the browser.
+Now, we are going to deploy a web application that will be accessible through the browser.
 We run the application on the cluster using a sample image provided by Google and we defined a port that container will expose.
 ```
 kubectl run hello-server --image=gcr.io/google-samples/hello-app:1.0 --port 8080
 ```